Research TeamCurrent Students:

 Ann Logan, Ph.D., Clinical Psychologist, private practice, Morgantown, WV

 - Dissertation: Threat cues in high trait anxiety: Specificity of attention and interpretation.

 Jennifer Edens, Ph.D., Chief, Behavioral Sciences Programs, Department of Justice, Federal Bureau of Prisons, Washington DC

 - Thesis: The moderating effects of three components of social support on cardiovascular reactivity.

 - Dissertation: The mediating effect of social support upon fitness in females.

-Jennifer L. Abel, Ph.D., Clinical Psychologist, private practice, Richmond Heights, MO
+Jennifer L. Abel, Ph.D., Clinical Psychologist, private practice, Clayton, MO